University of West Georgia

 Learn more about the Wolf Experience at UWG here.

 Named a City of Excellence in Georgia and listed as one of the 50 Best Small Southern Towns, Carrollton is the cultural, educational, healthcare, and commercial center for the west Georgia region.
-The city’s population of about 20,000 embraces UWG students, faculty, and staff, welcoming the diversity that the university contributes to life in Carroll County.
+The city’s population of more than 25,000 embraces UWG students, faculty, and staff, welcoming the diversity that the university contributes to life in Carroll County.
 Shops, galleries, and restaurants line the downtown square; dining experiences range from Southern to gourmet and international cuisine; movies, dancing, theatrical productions are close within reach; and recreational activities abound through an award-winning parks and recreation program that features 33,421 acres of recreational parks and facilities.

 The University of West Georgia, competing within the Gulf South Conference of the NCAA Division II, offers the following team sports: